Capital investment for regeneration

 Regeneration Capital Grant Fund (RCGF)

-All dates are indicative and remain dependent on the timing and result of Spending Review.
+All dates are indicative and remain dependent on the timing and result of the spending review process

 General information on the fund